Are you planning to visit Tulum? Great choice it is a favourite destination in Mexico. Let us share with you why you should visit Tulum.

 Tulum is a unique destination in Mexico in Quintana Roo on the Yucatan Peninsula.
-Tulum is famous for its Mayan Ruins and their strategic location on the limestone cliffs overlooking the Caribbean Sea.
+Tulum is famous for its Mayan Ruins and its strategic location on the limestone cliffs overlooking the Caribbean Sea.

 Tulum Fact: Tulum in its heyday could have had over 1600 people staying there in the royal city and it was a very important trading port.